gzachariadis/Blacklist/README.md

 While blocklists offer significant protection against trackers, malware, and advertisements, relying solely on them is not a foolproof solution for safeguarding your digital footprint.
 The ever-evolving nature of online threats means that a layered approach to security is crucial.
 I personally highly recommend using a combination of tools and techniques to enhance your privacy and security.

-For most users leveraging [Pi-hole](https://github.com/gzachariadis/Pi-Hole), I additionally recommend:
+For most users leveraging [Pi-hole](https://github.com/gzachariadis/Pi-Hole), I recommend:

 - [uBlock Origin](https://github.com/gzachariadis/uBlockOrigin) - A browser extension which offers advanced ad and tracker blocking capabilities, allowing for fine-grained control over what content is allowed or blocked.
 It works seamlessly alongside Pi-hole to provide an extra layer of protection at the browser level and minimizes the number of requests reaching your DNS.